This is the simplest 'No Poo' method, as it just involves the use of water to wash your hair. And it costs nothing!

 It is advisable to warm the water before washing your hair in order to clean away the excessive oil on your scalp and hair.
 In order to benefit from this method, you need to practice regularly.
 It may not work at first, but with time your hair gets used to this cleaning method and the oil buildup will eventually go away after a few weeks.

-You will be surprised how easy it is to clean hair with just water.
-Water is good for people who have a normal scalp.
-People with oily skin may require some more ingredients in order to clean the oil buildup, and this is where baking soda comes in.
+You might be surprised how easy it is to clean your hair using water alone.
+Water is generally best for people who have a normal scalp.
+People with more oily skin may require some more ingredients in order to clean the oil buildup, and this is where baking soda comes in.

 How to succeed: washing your hair with water only